MukitCSTE/UVicSENG360Labs/lab07/index.md

 ## Create a cgi-script ##

-Convert this program into a cgi-script that uses the POST method to set the value of `id`.
+Convert this program into a cgi-script that uses the GET method to set the value of `id`.
 It responds to this request:

 [http://localhost:3080/cgi-bin/sql.py?id=5](http://localhost:3080/cgi-bin/sql.py?id=5)

 See [http://www.tutorialspoint.com/python/python_cgi_programming.htm](http://www.tutorialspoint.com/python/python_cgi_programming.htm) for information on how to do this.
-Hint: look at the *Passing Information Using POST Method* section example.
+Hint: look at the *Passing Information Using GET Method* section example.

+- If you're getting server errors, try looking at the apache log file found here: `/var/log/apache2/error.log`

 Take a look at [http://www.w3schools.com/tags/ref_httpmethods.asp](http://www.w3schools.com/tags/ref_httpmethods.asp)